ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 2. Data Cleaning Highlights
 Using Pandas and NumPy, the following steps were performed:

+•	Data Import & Consolidation: Multiple review files and product information datasets were imported and concatenated.
+An irrelevant column containing only line numbers was dropped.
+•	Structural Fixes: Column names and formats were standardized for consistency.
+•	Unnecessary Data Removal: Fields not contributing to the rating prediction task were removed.

 <img width="519" height="238" alt="image" src="https://github.com/user-attachments/assets/a18b01e9-0bcc-487e-8532-ced801e0a394" />

-    -Data Import & Consolidation: Multiple review files and product information datasets were imported and concatenated.
-An irrelevant column containing only line numbers was dropped.

-    -Structural Fixes: Column names and formats were standardized for consistency.

-    -Unnecessary Data Removal: Fields not contributing to the rating prediction task were removed.

 3. Data Filtering & Deduplication
 Temporal Filtering: Only reviews from 2021 and 2022 were retained to ensure consistency and relevance.
 Data from 2023 was excluded due to incomplete annual coverage.